bernds/equiv/README.md

 somewhat rough.
 It's good enough for me to replace the tools I was previously using.

+The database format is somewhat in flux in this early stage, but the program should be backward compatible with its earliest versions.
+Just loading images again with a new version will convert the format.

 ## Usage

 Pass the name of an image or directory on the command line.